Luminița Anghel: Film

-Private life
+Personal life

+Anghel was in a long-term relationship with former footballer and sports executive Marcel Pușcaș, with whom she adopted a son, David Pușcaș.

-Luminița Anghel married her partner, Silviu Dumitriade, in a private civil ceremony, in the Mangalia beach, in Romania, in October 2011.
-The couple remarried each other, this time in a Christian Orthodox religious ceremony in Spain at 20 March 2012.
+Anghel married her partner, Silviu Dumitriade, in a private civil ceremony held on the beach in Mangalia, Romania, in October 2011.
+The couple later held an Eastern Orthodox religious wedding ceremony in Spain on 20 March 2012.

+Anghel and Dumitriade have a son, Filip, born in 2011.

+In the 2020s, Anghel publicly discussed difficulties in her relationship with her adopted son David, stating that they had become estranged after years of family conflict.

 Eurovision Song Contest

 Luminița Anghel, along with Tony Tomas and Adrian Piper participated in Selecția Națională 2010 on 6 March 2010.
 They presented their song "Save Their Lives" in a bid to represent Romania at the 2010 Eurovision Song Contest.
 In 2013, Anghel attempted to represent Romania, entering Selecția Națională with the song "Unique."
 Her song placed third overall.

 Political career

 At the 2008 Romanian legislative election, she was a Social Democratic candidate for a Bucharest seat in the Chamber of Deputies; she lost to Elena Udrea.

 "I realize that the life of a politician is not as simple as it looks on TV and in the press.
 Many scurry need information, heated discussions, sleepless nights, meetings with people, to always be attentive to what is happening around you.
 I want to be seen as a human, and not as an artist or politician.
 I don't entered politics to become a star.
 I am one.
 I also don't entered politics because I want more money.
 I already have enough to live a decent life together with my family.
 I even don't entered politics to ensure "a warm place".
 I don't chose randomly PSD.
 I want to get involved.
 I chose PSD, because that's a big and strong party, which is based on principles of equality and social justice, fighting for a system of social protection, and because I hope to keep a promise, to support me in my projects.
 Elena Udrea is not my rival.
 I have my own campaign.
 When the contracandidat is stronger, you harder wanna win."